THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 When I first saw this, I had no clue what the Personal Capital You Index was.
 After a little research, I learned that the You Index is this:

 The ‘You Index’ is the performance of all of your current stock, ETF, and mutual fund holdings for which we are able to retrieve a current price on a public market, extrapolated backward.
 It does not include your cash, money market funds, individual bonds, options, or other alternative [investments].

 In other words, it is basically how your portfolio performs against other benchmarks.
-The standard comparison that Personal Capital uses the S&P 500 against the You Index.
-The great thing though is that you can change this, along with other things as well.
+The standard comparison that Personal Capital uses against the You Index is the S&P 500.
+The great thing is that you can change this, along with other things as well.

 - Want to see how you compare to other indexes like the Dow or 10 Year US Bond Index?
 You can do that!

 - Want to see your 401k or IRA compared to the S&P 500 instead of all of your investments?
 You can do that!

 - You can even look at various time periods like the last 30 days, last 60 days, this year or last year?

 The Allocation tab on Personal Capital contains a wealth of useful information.
 The first thing you see is a nice colorful box at the top of the page.
 This box breaks out your allocation by percentage and dollar amount.
 But it gets even better.

 Click on the “cash” allocation and you get a breakdown of the cash you hold.
 But not just the actual cash you have, you also see the cash that is in each holding you have.
 For example, if you are invested in the Vanguard 500 Fund, 100% of the fund isn’t invested at all times.
 There is a small portion of cash.
 Personal Capital shows you how much cash you have in that fund based on your balance!

 If you click on the “US Stocks” area, Personal Capital breaks things down to large cap value, small cap growth, etc. along with your balance and percentage of that holding.
 This helps you to see if you are invested too heavily in one sector.